hussain871/git-gitHub/README.md

-# git-gitHub This is for study purpose
+# git-gitHub This is for study purpose its good